rkusa/swac/README.md

 ```

 ## Collection
-`require('arkansas').Collection`
+`require('swac').Collection`

-This is the same as `require('arkansas').observableArray` except the difference of having the ability to define dynamic properties.
+This is the same as `require('swac').observableArray` except the difference of having the ability to define dynamic properties.

 ### .define(name, definition)
 Defines a collection with the given dynamic properties.